Redneck Revolt: Views

-The group supports gun rights and runs firearms training events.
-Members view the right to bear arms as connected to the necessity of overthrowing the state.
-Members often view the practice of openly carrying guns as a political statement that intimidates opponents and affirms gun rights.
+The group supported gun rights and ran firearms training events.
+Members viewed the right to bear arms as connected to the necessity of overthrowing the state.
+Members often viewed the practice of openly carrying guns as a political statement that intimidates opponents and affirms gun rights.
 In a May 2017 interview, a member said the group uses guns only in self-defense and in "response to a rise in politically motivated violence and intimidation against vulnerable communities".
 In September 2017, a member said: "It's not about seizing the gun culture or becoming obsessed about guns.
 It's only recognizing it's useful to know how to field strip and clean a rifle as much as it is to know how to fix wiring in your house and use a circular saw".
-The increased visibility of Redneck Revolt in 2017 has sparked debate among activists over the effects of armed protest and the possibility that the use of guns may lead to heightened violence.
+The increased visibility of Redneck Revolt in 2017 sparked debate among activists over the effects of armed protest and the possibility that the use of guns may lead to heightened violence.

 In May 2017, a member said that Redneck Revolt had reached out to groups such as the 3 Percenters, a predominantly right-wing group, with whom they have some common ground.
 The practice of openly carrying firearms and a shared interest in guns has led to dialogs with right-wing militias.
 Van Sant wrote in March 2018 that "[t]hrough patient dialogue and popular education, several Redneck Revolt chapters have been able to challenge the white nationalist ideologies of these right-wing libertarian militias and flip them away from anti-immigrant and pro-capitalist positions".

-The group argues that the white working-class have more in common with working-class people of color than with the wealthy.
-Dave Strano, a former founding member, has argued:
+The group argued that the white working-class have more in common with working-class people of color than with the wealthy.
+Dave Strano, a former founding member, argued:

 The history of the white working class has been a history of being an exploited people.
 However, we've been an exploited people that further exploits other exploited people.
 While we've been living in tenements and slums for centuries, we've also been used by the rich to attack our neighbors, coworkers, and friends of different colors, religions and nationalities.